INTRODUCTION TO KOREA

 In regards to where to study in Korea, there is certainly a serious lack of information out there on Korean language programs, some courses don’t even have English information pages!
 So to help you make the best decision for you the Asia Options team have done the hard work and curated a list of Korean Language Program reviews with insight from real Korean language students who have attended the best and the worst Korean language programs in Seoul.

-Also check out Asia Options’ collection of articles with inside tips and advice on the best way to tackle learning Korea.
+Also check out Asia Options’ collection of articles with insider tips and advice on the best way to tackle learning Korea.

 - Study Korean in Australia on a shoestring budget